moro-patana/country-quiz/README.md

 **NB**: Nice challenge!
-Learn new thing and make use more creative.
+Learn new thing and make us more creative.